Rice hoja blanca virus

-Rice hoja blanca tenuivirus (RHBV), meaning "white leaf rice virus", is a plant virus in the family Phenuiviridae.
+Rice hoja blanca virus (RHBV), Spanish for "white leaf rice virus", is a plant virus in the family Phenuiviridae.
 RHBV causes Hoja blanca disease (HBD), which affects the leaves of the rice plant Oryza sativa, stunting the growth of the plant or killing it altogether.
 RHBV is carried by an insect vector, Tagosodes orizicolus, a type of planthopper.
 The virus is found in South America, Mexico, throughout Central America, the Caribbean region, and the southern United States.
 In South America, the disease is endemic to Colombia, Venezuela, Ecuador, Peru, Suriname, French Guiana and Guyana.

 Virology

-Viral Classification
+Viral classification

 RHBV is a single stranded, negative-sense RNA virus of the genus Tenuivirus, derived from the Latin "tenui", meaning thin or weak.
 This comes from the nature of Tenuiviruses to form thin, filamentous viral particles.
 Other viruses in the genus Tenuivirus include maize stripe virus (MSV), rice stripe virus (RSV), and rice grassy stunt virus (RGSV).
-While RHBV and other Tenuiviruses have single stranded RNA genomes, it is interesting to note that examination of non-denaturing gel electrophoresis performed with Tenuiviruses has yielded both single stranded and double stranded RNA.
+While RHBV and other tenuiviruses have single stranded RNA genomes, it is interesting to note that examination of non-denaturing gel electrophoresis performed with tenuiviruses has yielded both single stranded and double stranded RNA.
 Because it is unlikely that both single stranded and double stranded RNA's are encapsidated within the viral ribonucleoprotein, it is theorized that the double stranded RNA sometimes present in gel electrophoresis results comes from the annealing in vitro of single stranded RNA's that possess opposite polarities.

-Viral Structure
+Viral structure

 Previous to 1982, RHBV was theorized to be a part of the Closterovirus group, due to the presence of 8-10 nanometer particles observed in the cells of plants affected by HBV.
-Such particles are often found in cells affected by Closteroviruses.
+Such particles are often found in cells affected by closteroviruses.
 However, further research into the subject yielded results indicating that RHBV was more similar to viruses in the newly formed Tenuivirus group.
-The particle morphology of Tenuiviruses is largely consistent across the genus, and RHBV is no exception.
+The particle morphology of tenuiviruses is largely consistent across the genus, and RHBV is no exception.
 RHBV forms fine, thin, filamentous non-enveloped nucleocapsid particles that vary in length and range from 3 nanometers to 8 nanometers in width.
 Examination of viral particles from infected plant cells indicates that they are sometimes configured in tight, heliocentric spiral formations.
 However, RHBV ribonucleoproteins tend to be mostly circular in formation, as are many other members of the genus Tenuivirus.